thongkhoav/be_task_nestjs/README.md

   - Github actions to build image and push to ECR
   - Run the image can use ECS, App Runner or EC2
   - Use Github Actions to SSH to EC2, then pull image from ECR and run it
+  - Use event-emitter to break down TaskService and Socket circular dependency.